Ain't Nothing 'bout You

 "Ain't Nothing 'bout You" is a song written by Tom Shapiro and Rivers Rutherford and recorded by American country music duo Brooks & Dunn.
-It was released on February 12, 2001 as the first single from Brooks & Dunn’s album Steers & Stripes.
+It was released on February 12, 2001, as the first single from Brooks & Dunn’s album Steers & Stripes.
 The song was nominated by the Country Music Association for Single of the Year.
 It spent six consecutive weeks as the No. 1 song on the US Country chart, and eventually ranked as the chart's No. 1 song of 2001.
 It also reached No. 25 on the Billboard Hot 100 chart and ranked No. 71 for the year on that chart.

 In 2019, Brooks & Dunn re-recorded "Ain't Nothing 'bout You" with American country music artist Brett Young for their album Reboot.
+In 2024, they re-recorded the song once again for their album Reboot II, this time featuring Megan Moroney.

 Critical reception

 Chuck Taylor, of Billboard magazine reviewed the song favorably calling it "a sultry, hook-laden tune that finds Ronnie Dunn in fine vocal form."
 He says that this single represents a departure from Brooks & Dunn's signature honky-tonk style.